If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 Keep it personal

-No matter how large your B2B SaaS company is, each of your users is an individual.
+No matter how large your software company is, each of your users is an individual.

 It’s important, therefore, to personalise your emails whenever possible.
 The best way to do this quickly and efficiently is to use smart fields.
 These fields change depending on the name of the recipient, allowing you to address your customers as individuals.